Azyles/Synapse/README.md

 ## Known Bugs

 ##### Synapse
+- Error Message
+  - Only working on 2 commands
 - Graphs
   - Graphs may take longer than normal
   - Graphs colors may be glitched